 Voice Search Advertising: How Voice Queries Are Changing Search Results & Digital Marketing

-• “best pizza Glen Burnie”
+• “best pizza Glen Burnie”.

-• “car repair near me”
+• “car repair near me”.

-• “cheap flights Europe”
+• “cheap flights Europe”.

-• “Where can I find a car repair shop that’s open right now?”
+• “Where can I find a car repair shop that’s open right now"?

-• “What’s the cheapest way to fly to Europe this summer?”
+• “What’s the cheapest way to fly to Europe this summer”?

-Longer Search Terms and Higher Intent
+Longer Search Terms and a Higher Intent

 Fewer Results in Voice Search

-Featured Snippets and “Position Zero”
+Featured snippets and “Position Zero”

-• Structure content with headings and FAQs
+• Structure things with headings and FAQs.

-• Use schema markup and structured data
+• Use schema markup and structured data.

-Local Search Is Becoming More Important
+Local Search Matters More

 • “Where is the nearest coffee shop?”

-• “Find a plumber near me”
+• “Find a plumber near me.”

 • “What restaurant is open right now?”